Pioreactor/docs.pioreactor/user-guide/30-Advanced/07-additional-hardware/99-hardware-connection-assembly.md

 The nice connectors we use for LEDs, the stirring motor and our pumps are [TE Connectivity AMP connectors 487526-1](https://www.digikey.ca/en/products/detail/te-connectivity-amp-connectors/487526-1/469847).
 These also require a specific [socket connector](https://www.digikey.ca/en/products/detail/te-connectivity-amp-connectors/1-104479-0/1125892).

+We sell [4" of 22 awg cable with the connectors pre-crimped](https://pioreactor.com/collections/accessories-and-parts/products/wired-connector), so you can easily connect your hardware to the Pioreactor.